karpierz/libusb/README.rst

 Prerequisites:

-+ Python 2.7 or higher or 3.3 or higher
++ Python 2.7 or higher or 3.4 or higher

   * http://www.python.org/
-  * 2.7 and 3.4 are primary test environments.
+  * 2.7 and 3.4 with libusb 1.0.21 are primary test environments.

 + pip and setuptools